GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

   breadcrumb markers more accurate.
 To do that, follow the same steps for capturing a GPU crash dump with the relevant application.
   This will make sure that Crash Analysis mode will be enabled in the driver when your application is run.

+* In Vulkan, the old device extension VK_EXT_debug_marker is also supported by RGD, but it is now deprecated in favor of the VK_EXT_debug_utils instance extension.

 Known issues and workarounds
 ----------------------------

 * **PIX markers** (``PIXBeginEvent``, ``PIXEndEvent``) are not captured by RGD.
 To see the hierarchy of markers around render passes, you need to use the markers from AGS library, either directly (``agsDriverExtensionsDX12_PushMarker``, ``agsDriverExtensionsDX12_PopMarker``) or using the replacement header for PIX markers provided with this package that uses them automatically.
 Otherwise, you would see only a flat list of draw calls.
 This is the same requirement as for RGP.
 For more information, see the RGP documentation ("User Debug Markers" chapter).

-* **AGS**: Only push-pop scopes are captured.
-Point markers (``agsDriverExtensionsDX12_SetMarker``) are ignored by RGD.
+* Only push-pop scopes are captured.
+Point markers in AGS library (``agsDriverExtensionsDX12_SetMarker``) are ignored by RGD, and so are point markers in Vulkan (``vkCmdInsertDebugUtilsLabelEXT``).

-* In the current version of RGD, markers that cross command list boundaries (begin on one command list, end on another one) are not handled properly and may not show up in the RGD output.
+* In the current version of RGD, **markers that cross command list boundaries** (begin on one command list, end on another one) are not handled properly and may not show up in the RGD output.
+* A system reboot is recommended after the **driver installation**.
+An invalid crash dump file may get generated when RGD workflow is executed after a fresh driver installation without a system reboot.
+* For Vulkan applications, Heap (``VkDeviceMemory``) and other resources (``VkBuffer``, ``VkImage`` etc) may get wrongly bundled together as a pair in page fault info section of the crash analysis summary output.